 Damages can be due to many mechanistic malfunctions during DNA synthesis; and DNA, which are like mismatch of base pairing, slippage type duplications, deletions, additions, duplications, translocations and inversions of different segments; all such changes can lead to irreversible damage and death of an organism or an organism can survive but with defects.
 The long term changes, for many generations, in the genetic information can lead to elimination of the species or generation of new characters and a new variant, but left to natural selection; often the organism can select itself to the environment lead to speciation, which may have beneficial effects or deleterious effects.

 Any change that is heritable is called mutation, which can be of multiple dimensions; it can affect single character, both physical and chemical, or it can affect the whole tissue or organ or disablement of an organ or body where the organism as whole suffers.
-In the following discussions we will consider the causes and effects that cause genetic disorders and how organisms have inbuilt mechanisms to repair the damage instaneously.
+In the following pages we will consider the causes and effects that cause genetic disorders and how organisms have inbuilt mechanisms to repair the damage instaneously.
 If such repair mechanism is not inbuilt, perhaps no organisms survived on the planet.

 Organisms, small or big, prokaryote or eukaryotes, have genetic information ingrained, say imprinted in the form of nucleotide sequence in DNA.
 Any change in the information, whatever may be the type of change, is not desirable and it may affect the character of the gene product, which in turn may affect either the biochemical or physical character of the cell or tissue and the organism as whole.
 Many of the heritable changes are called Mutations.
 The meaning and the definition of terms like mutation and DNA damage are really indistinguishable and often blurred.
 Any changes in the DNA, whatever may be the form of damage, if inherited, may result in defective function or no affect; detectable or undetectable are called mutations.
 Any physical change to the DNA is generally accepted as ‘Damage’.
 Any change in DNA that is heritable without much damage can also be considered as Mutation.
 The damage may result in minor changes in the information or it may drastically affect the function and form of an organism.